dwightjack/marco.solazzi.me/src/content/blog/not-everything-needs-a-component.md

 <figcaption>React documentation - <cite><a href="https://react.dev/learn/your-first-component#:~:text=React%20lets%20you%20combine%20your%20markup%2C%20CSS%2C%20and%20JavaScript%20into%20custom%20%E2%80%9Ccomponents%E2%80%9D%2C%20reusable%20UI%20elements%20for%20your%20app">Your First Component</a></cite></figcaption>
 </figure>

-While the concept of reusable UI elements wasn’t new at the time (in CSS, we already had techniques like [OOCSS](https://www.smashingmagazine.com/2011/12/an-introduction-to-object-oriented-css-oocss/), [SMACSS](https://smacss.com/), and [BEM](https://en.bem.info/methodology/quick-start/)), the key difference is its original approach to the separation of markup, style, and interaction.
+While the concept of reusable UI elements wasn’t new at the time (in CSS, we already had techniques like [OOCSS](https://www.smashingmagazine.com/2011/12/an-introduction-to-object-oriented-css-oocss/), [SMACSS](https://smacss.com/), and [BEM](https://en.bem.info/methodology/quick-start/)), the key difference is its original approach to the location of markup, style, and interaction.
 With React components (and all the subsequent UI libraries), it’s possible to [co-locate](https://kentcdodds.com/blog/colocation) everything in a single file within the boundaries of a component.

 So, using Facebook’s latest CSS library [Stylex](https://stylexjs.com/), you could write:

 ```tsx
 import * as stylex from "@stylexjs/stylex";